The Policy Innovations Mission

 Peace + Sustainability + Innovation = Global Social Justice

-Forward-thinking innovators around the world are developing local solutions to these major problems of our age, and Policy Innovations tells their stories.
+Forward-thinking innovators around the world are developing local solutions to the major problems of our time, and Policy Innovations tells their stories.
 Our work looks at trends in ethical global development through the following themes:

 On an increasingly crowded planet, the skills of diplomacy become more valuable than the skills of war.
 While the major ideological divides of the 20th century fade behind us, the material needs of the 21st century loom large.
 Will nations beggar their neighbors in a mad scramble for diminishing resources, or can we learn to manage the global commons and avoid conflict?